mattpolzin/JSONAPI/documentation/usage.md

 #### `MetaType`

-The second generic type of a `JSONAPIDocument` is a `Meta`.
+The second generic type of a `JSONAPI.Document` is a `Meta`.
 This `Meta` follows the same rules as `Meta` at any other part of a JSON API Document.
 It is described below in its own section, but as an example, the JSON API document could contain the following pagination info in its meta entry:
 ```json
 {
 	"meta": {